Next Article in Journal

 The KMO test and Bartlett’s sphericity test were performed on the above variables.
 The results are shown in Table 6.

 The KMO value is 0.537 > 0.5, which is barely suitable for factor analysis.
-Bartlett’s sphericity test gives an approximate chi-square of 155.182, a companion probability of approximately 0.000, and a significance of less than 0.05.
-Therefore, the null hypothesis of Bartlett’s sphericity test is rejected, and it is considered suitable for factor analysis, so the next statistical analysis is performed.
+According to Bartlett’s sphericity test, the chi-square value is around 155.182, the corresponding probability is roughly 0.000, and the significance is less than 0.05.
+Bartlett’s sphericity test’s null hypothesis is therefore rejected, and as it is thought to be appropriate for factor analysis.
+The following statistical analysis is carried out.

 As shown in Figure 4, in general, the change in the feature value (refers to the influencing factors) is significant; that is, when the number of common factors increases to 8 feature values, it still shows a downward trend, which indicates that the eight influencing factors are important for factor analysis.
 Within the allowable range of error, the rate at which the feature values fall is slowed after six common factors, which indicates that the liquefaction possibility can still be described to some extent when analyzed with at least six influencing factors.
 This will be detailed and analyzed later.